bomctl/bomctl/README.md

 ### Install From Source

-Installing bomctl requires the following:
+To install bomctl, you need the following:

 - [Go](https://go.dev/dl/)
 - [Git](https://git-scm.com/downloads)